aloysius-pgast/crypto-exchanges-gateway/README.md

 ## Limitations

 * Margin trading is not supported (and is unlikely to be)
+* Withdrawal is not supported (and is unlikely to be)
 * _Stop loss_ & _trailing stop loss_ are not supported for the moment (although you can expect support in the future !)

 ## Other services